chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 vi ~/.bash_profileand

-add the following line to this fileexport USERNAME="Chethan"
+add the following line to this file

+export USERNAME="Chethan"

 Where USERNAME is the key and Chethan is the value of this environment variable.